Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-14-loss-function.md

-If we handle a 1000 × We need to process 3 million parameters for a 1000 pixel image! one thousand × one thousand × 3=3,000,000
-Processing such a large amount of data is very resource intensive, and this is only a relatively small image!
-The first problem solved by convolutional neural networks - CNN is to "simplify complex problems", reduce a large number of parameters into a small number of parameters, and then perform processing.
+When processing a 1000 × 1000 pixel image, we encounter the challenge of dealing with a massive number of parameters, specifically 3 million parameters.
+This poses a significant resource burden, even for a relatively small image.

-More importantly, in most scenarios, dimensionality reduction does not affect the results.
-For example, reducing a 1000 pixel image to 200 pixels does not affect the visual recognition of whether the image is a cat or a dog, and the same applies to machines.
+Convolutional neural networks (CNNs) address this issue by simplifying complex problems and reducing the number of parameters to be processed.
+This reduction allows for more efficient computation.
+Importantly, in most scenarios, dimensionality reduction does not compromise the results.
+For example, reducing a 1000 pixel image to 200 pixels does not hinder visual recognition tasks like distinguishing between a cat and a dog, and the same applies to machine learning algorithms.

-The convolutional layer is responsible for extracting local features in the image; The pooling layer is used to significantly reduce the magnitude of parameters (dimensionality reduction); The fully connected layer is similar to the part of a traditional neural network, used to output the desired results.
+The convolutional layer in a CNN is responsible for extracting local features from the image.
+The pooling layer plays a crucial role in dimensionality reduction by significantly reducing the number of parameters.
+Finally, the fully connected layer resembles the traditional neural network structure and is employed to produce the desired output results.

 Convolution - Extracting Features

 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/db66a594-172e-4d37-95d1-86706fc99c02)
 Pooling layer (down sampling) - data dimensionality reduction to avoid overfitting
 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/5d5481aa-472e-4e6d-8615-6d14bd52acbd)

-In the above image, we can see that the original image is 20 × 20, we downsample it with a sampling window of 10 × 10, ultimately downsampling it into a 2 × A feature map of size 2.
-The reason for doing this is because even after completing the convolution, the image is still large (because the convolution kernel is relatively small), so in order to reduce the data dimension, downsampling is performed.
+In the provided image, we observe that the original image has dimensions of 20 × 20.
+To reduce the data dimension and computational complexity, we apply downsampling using a sampling window of size 10 × 10.
+This downsampling operation results in a 2 × A feature map of size 2.

-Conclusion: Pooling layer can reduce the data dimension more effectively than convolution layer, which can not only greatly reduce the amount of calculation, but also effectively avoid overfitting.
+The purpose of downsampling is to decrease the image size even after performing convolutions.
+Since the convolution kernel is relatively small, the output image can still be large, necessitating dimension reduction.
+By incorporating a pooling layer, we can effectively reduce the data dimension.

+In summary, pooling layers are more efficient in reducing data dimensionality compared to convolution layers.
+They not only significantly decrease the computational load but also help prevent overfitting, which is beneficial for the overall performance of the model.

 Fully connected layer - output results
 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/5bca134e-bee9-4c0c-9503-b883ec69581c)